Metaswitch/clearwater-monit/README.md

 CONTRIBUTING
 ============

 You are welcome to contribute to this project.
-Join our [developer mailing list](https://lists.nongnu.org/mailman/listinfo/monit-dev) and ask first if a new feature is wanted before working on a patch.
+Join our [mailing list](http://lists.nongnu.org/mailman/listinfo/monit-general) and ask first if a new feature is wanted before working on a patch.
 Good pull requests, patches, improvements and new features are always helpful and appreciated.

 To create a pull request: